mirageglobe/zip-zenifyvagrant/README.md

 a few points to note before submitting PR :

 - ensure this is tested on debian (as indicated in vagrantfile)
+- ensure that themecheck plugin is installed and run against the theme
+- upload the themecheck xml in vmsourcefiles and import into your wordpress to test

 ## installation fails with virtual box guest additions